Multinational Corporation MNC

 economic power can be counterbalanced by political power.

 have less dependence on a national market and can adopt practices which minimize the

 effect of national policies they move outside the reach of any political system.
 For a

 long time research on multinational corporations (MNCs) was dominated by a very critical

-seem to have changed their view of the multinational corporation; they now have a much
+their view of the multinational corporation and they now have a positive opinion of

 A Strategic Model for

 Multinational Corporation Social Responsibility in the Third World By Jay L.